ClimbsRocks/ensembler/README.md

 ### Format of output file
+The file will be saved under a name that concatenates together the value you passed in for fileNameIdentifier and 'PredictedResults.csv'.

+The file will be saved into the folder you specified with outputFolderLocation, or if you didn't pass in a value for that parameter, it will be saved two directories above the root folder for this repo.

 The output file will simply have two columns, 'ID' and 'Predictions'.

 If you passed in a 'prettyNames' row (with the additional 'prettyNames' column in the normal 'ID'/'Predictions' row), that prettyNames row is what will be the header row at the top of the output file instead of 'ID' and 'Predictions'.